tsaqib/trex/README.md

 ▪ **next**: _function_

-The function t invoke on data arrival
+The function to invoke on data arrival

 ▸ (`item`: any): _void_